kylestratis/vibedialer/README.md

 A war dialer TUI application for sequential phone number dialing with modem, VoIP, and simulation backends.
 Written for the Practical Data Discord Vibecoding Hackathon almost entirely on a phone from a children's birthday party and, later, a brewery mostly using voice with Wispr Flow.

+## Legal

+I'm not responsible for anything, least of all anything you do with this tool, shenanigans you get up to, or legal trouble you get into, using this app or otherwise.

 ## Installation

 ### Install as a tool with uv (Recommended)